 Enter 12 in columns 3 and 4, and a 1 in column 8.
 Press the lever repeatedly until the first four digits of the register reach 4476 (which will be after 2 lever presses).
 The register displays 44760373, so the answer is that 4476/12 = 373.

-I found a few ads in Dutch and Swiss newspaper archives.
+I found a few ads in Dutch and Swiss newspaper archives, including personnel ads.
 The 1952 Swiss ad clearly shows a picture of the MC 15 though that model name is not used in the text.

-There is only one Swiss patent assigned to Corema S.A. that can be easily found in the European patent database.
-There must be many more patents for aspects of this machine.
-For example, in the manual even the transparent overlay for the column markings is said to be patented.
-It could simply be that this and other patents are in the database but that their metadata is missing, or they might not be assigned to the company.
+There is only one Swiss patent assigned to Corema S.A. that can be easily found in the European patent database, as well as two patents by Chi Liang Cho.
+There must be some more patents for aspects of this machine - for example in the manual even the transparent overlay for the column markings is said to be patented.

 |Patent||Filing date||Publish date||Name||Description|